AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

       | otherwise = (v, sVal) : updateStore var val vs
 ```

-`Fetch` retrieves a value from the state and pushes it onto the stack.
+`Fetch` retrieves a variable's value from the state and pushes it onto the stack.

 ```haskell
 run ((Fetch varName):code, stack, state@(_, store)) =